Fusion4Energy/F4Enix/docs/source/usage/installation.rst

 ```
 conda create -n <env_name> python=3.10
 ```
-Please remeber that python versions lower than 3.10 are not supported.

 ### Proper installation
 Since the wheels of the package are not being built, the package can be